 © 2023 Copyright held by the owner/author(s).
-2475-1421/2023/10-ART259 https://doi.org/10.1145/3622835 then, is to determine whether a particular FO (First-Order) theorem T involving these defined (or interpreted) functions is mathematically valid under a set of definitions Defs.
+2475-1421/2023/10-ART259 https://doi.org/10.1145/3622835 definitions of functions Defs that are universally quantified over their inputs.
+The goal of verification, then, is to determine whether a particular FO (First-Order) theorem T involving these defined (or interpreted) functions is mathematically valid under a set of definitions Defs.